Article 41 of Legislative Decree No 148/2015, Amended by Article 39 of Law Decree No 73/2021 (as Converted by Law No 106/2021)

 The COVID-19 Company Committee and Other Health and Safety Measures

-Employers must build a committee (composed of an employer’s representative and trade union representatives) that is aimed at controlling the fulfilment by the company of the mandatory health and safety rules approved by the Italian government for limiting the further spread of COVID-19.
+Employers shall build a committee (composed by an employer’s representative, works council and trade union representatives) that is aimed at controlling the fulfilment, by the company, of the mandatory health and safety rules approved by the Italian government for limiting the further spread of COVID-19.

-In this respect, during this emergency period, several measures have been approved by the Italian government for the purpose of limiting social contact and decreasing the spread of the virus.
-These include, inter alia:
+In this respect, during 2021, several measures have been approved by the Italian government for the purpose of limiting COVID-19 infection and promoting vaccination also within companies.
+These include:

 The Banning of Collective Dismissals and Individual Dismissal for Business/Objective Reasons

-Employers have been allowed to postpone or renew, without any of the reasons required by the ordinary legislation, fixed-term contracts up to August 30.
-The same postponement or renewal has been allowed, by 31 December 2020, for a further period up to 12 months according to Decree 104/2020.
+In 2020 employers have been allowed to extend the term or renew, without specifying any of the reasons required by the ordinary legislation, fixed-term contracts.
+The same postponement or renewal has been allowed up to 31 December 2021, according to Law Decree 41/2021 (as converted by Law No 69/2021).

 Distinction between Blue-Collar and White-Collar Work